ninjacom/100-days-of-code/r1-log.md

 ### R1D14
 Day 12 of #javascript30 (key sequence detection), played with more of the bonus content of the @scrima_com CSS Grid screencast, and started the #freeCodeCamp Personal Portfolio page via #CodePen.

+### R1D15
+Day 13 of #javascript30 (slide in on scroll), and watched the LAST of the bonus content of the @scrimba_com CSS Grid screencast.
+Also learning animations and tweens in Unity3D.